+wait, she and her uncle stayed in a house outside.
+The young priest Leopold certainly could have trusted the experience of the prior and respected his judgment.
+But he did not!
+"This caused much sorrow and disturbance.
+Yet, they stayed and waited holding firmly on to obedience,"1 writes Chavara.
+It was obviously a humiliating experience for him; but he accepted it without any complaint in a spirit of dignified obedience.
+The day after the inauguration of the convent Fr Leopold called the lady to the confessional, interviewed and heard her confession, and then admitted her to the community.
 7.3.
-A Concerned and Paternal Superior

-The unity and well-functioning of the community will depend very much on the superior.
+A Concerned and Paternal Superior The unity and well-functioning of the community will depend very much on the superior.
 He/she should be a model for all to look at and feel inspired, and a point of unity.
 Chavara had a clear picture of what it means to be an ideal superior, and in this regard he was indeed ahead of his time.
-In a letter to Kuriakose Porukara, the then vicar of Mannanam Monastery, he says that the superior of the community is called to be a partner with God in tending His sheep, and that as such he should love the sheep and be concerned about their wellbeing.

-Chavara was himself a very concerned, understanding and paternal superior, loved and respected by all.
+In a letter to Kuriakose Porukara, the then vicar of Mannanam Monastery,2 he says that the superior of the community is called to be a partner with God in tending His sheep, and that as such he should love the sheep and be concerned about their wellbeing.3 Chavara was himself a very concerned, understanding and paternal superior, loved and respected by all.
 Fr Scaria Kalathil's uncle priest while on his deathbed wanted to see him.
 Fr Leopold's opinion was that Fr Scaria should not make a visit to his dying uncle.
 Fr Prior, however, felt the other way round.
-It was the time when all the superiors

-&lt;sup>1CWC I (1990): 107; CSK I (1981): 237; CKC (2002): 26-27.
+It was the time when all the superiors 1CWC I (1990): 107; CSK I (1981): 237; CKC (2002): 26-27.

-&lt;sup>2Valerian (1939): 373-374.
+2Valerian (1939): 373-374.

-$^3$ For the relevant part of this letter, see below Chapter 16.
+3For the relevant part of this letter, see below Chapter 16.

 were having a gathering at Koonammavu.
 Fr Leopold suggested that they might take a decision by secret vote.
 Accordingly they met and were about to cast votes.
 Then Fr Leopold held a black (negative) pellet between his fingers and raised it for all to see.
 Fr Prior held between his fingers a white (positive) pellet and showed it up.
 The superiors were in a predicament!
 They pleaded that the two major superiors-Leopold and Chavara-take an appropriate decision in the matter.
 But Fr Leopold was insistent on voting.
 Reluctantly, all obliged.
 Alas!
 When the ballet box was opened, all votes except one were white!
-Fr Leopold's displeasure reflected on his face.

-Chavara's love and concern was obvious for the community of Sisters that he founded in Koonammavu with the help of Fr Leopold.
-Fr Kuriakose Porukara says: "Just as Patriarch Jacob had a greater love for his younger son Benjamin, so he [Chavara] loved them [the Sisters] most deeply, and brought them up most carefully, providing for all their needs, even as a mother takes care of her children."
-His love for them indeed was both paternal and maternal, the former symbolized by the love of Patriarch Jacob and the latter by that of a mother.
+Fr Leopold's displeasure reflected on his face.1 Chavara's love and concern was obvious for the community of Sisters that he founded in Koonammavu with the help of Fr Leopold.
+Fr Kuriakose Porukara says: "Just as Patriarch Jacob had a greater love for his younger son Benjamin, so he [Chavara] loved them [the Sisters] most deeply, and brought them up most carefully, providing for all their needs, even as a mother takes care of her children."2 His love for them indeed was both paternal and maternal, the former symbolized by the love of Patriarch Jacob and the latter by that of a mother.
 In fact, especially as he advanced in age, his parental feelings were deeper and intense.
-His usual way of addressing his confreres was sahodarankal or kūṭappirappukal (those born of the same womb/mother).
-But in his testament he calls them priyamuḷḷa-kuñjukal (beloved little children)!
-In many of his letters to the Sisters he addresses them, too, likewise.
-In the letter to his parishioners of Kainakari, he fondly calls them sahodarankal (born of the same womb) and makkal (children)!
+His usual way of addressing his confreres was sahodarankal or $k\bar{u}{iappirappukal}$ (those born of the same womb/mother).
+But in his testament he calls them priyamulla-kuñjukal (beloved little children)!3 In many of his letters to the Sisters he 1Parappuram: 1430-132.
+2SP: 29.
+3CWC IV (1990): 70; CSK IV (1986): 99.